karlrohe/exampleRepo/README.md

 # exampleRepo
-this is an in class example
+this is an in-class example